 The benefit of surgery is to remove the diseased section and so prevent future problems such as a blockage of the bowel.
-If the reason for surgery is a cancerous/pre-cancerous growth then it is the best chance of cure.
-If it is done for other problems such as a stricture (narrowing) caused by inflammatory bowel disease, it should help to resolve the unpleasant symptoms you have been experiencing.
+It should also resolve unpleasant symptoms you may have been experiencing.
+If the reason for surgery is a cancerous/precancerous growth then it is the only chance of cure.